magalimorin18/reinforcement_learning/README.md

 ## :runner: Explore the code

-You can find the notebooks with our code on the likns below :
+You can find the notebooks with our code on the links below :

 ## Pages